GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 !!! note

     You can also use the action **Send a custom message to other players** in this case.
 This action sends a message to other players.
 For instance a message `Arrow hit player 2` can be sent to all players, so that they can handle the collision on their side, using the condition to read the custom message.

+### Known missing features or limitations

+- All global and scene variables are currently synchronized.
+A way to configure some variables as not synchronized will have to be introduced.
+- Conversely, global and scene variables of extensions are not synchronized.
+They will have to be synchronized, with a way to opt-out.
+- The lobby UI is not customizable yet.